Keto Toad In The Hole

 Directions

-• Combine in a bowl the arrowroot, salt and double cream.
-Stir it.
-You can use a mixer, egg whisker or a fork.
+• In a large bowl, whisk together the arrowroot, salt, and heavy cream.
+You can use a mixer, a whisk, or a fork for this step.

 Equipment